noambernstein/noambernstein.github.io/swing.md

 ### Geometry of the flyer

-Some detailed measurements of the human body part mass and weight are in Tables I and II.
+Some detailed measurements of  human body part masses and weights are listed in Tables&nbsp;I and II.
 Based on these measurements I calculated the height of the CoM of the flyer when fully extended, and when raising the legs by bending $180^\circ$ at the hips, as in the initial part of a force out.
 A diagram of these two positions and the resulting CoM positions is shown in Fig.&nbsp;1.
-The position of the extended flyer's center of mass, measured from the fly bar (end of arms) in terms of fraction of body height is
+The position of the extended flyer's center of mass, measured from the fly bar (ends of arms) in terms of fraction of body height is
 ```math
 h_\mathrm{extended} = 0.155 f_\mathrm{arms} + 0.205 f_\mathrm{head} + 0.44 f_\mathrm{torso} +
  0.7 f_\mathrm{ul} + 0.965 f_\mathrm{ll} = 0.495